Anne Finch, Countess of Winchilsea

 Characters: she uses the "men" and "women" of her time, generalized in a pattern we are becoming familiar with in the works of Bacon, Hobbes, Behn, and Astell.
 In effect, the great debate which began in Canterbury Tales is taken up again in the late seventeenth century.
 Also, Finch uses classical and biblical references to contextualize her discussion, seeing herself in the line of poets coming from David (Psalms) through Deborah (Judges 4-5).

-"A Nocturnal Reverie" demonstrates what technique and vision were lost when Finch rejected an active publishing career.
+"A Nocturnal Reverie" demonstrates what technique and vision were diminished when Finch reduced her ambitions for her poetry.
 Striking off from the thrice repeated echo of Shakespeare's The Merchant of Venice, the poem forms 25 heroic couplets that sinuously evoke the marvelous but hard to distinguish virtues of a night vision.
+(Note that Montagu's "Epistle" also makes use of this play--might it have been peculiarly popular among female readers and play-goers who might have seen something pertinent to their own situation in the plot?)
 The transition words all are time-indicators ("When," "Whilst," "While," "Till," etc.) but the flow of time is not distinct and is marked only by a sliding of one sensory impression into another.
 The wind's sounds, the moonlit colors, the smells of the vanished day's flowers, and the combined sounds, colors and smells of the animals that populate the countryside are serially evoked to create a synaesthetic (sense-blending) experience.

 To read the full text of Finch's 1713 Miscellany Poems, click here.
 This web page at the "Celebration of Women Writers" site also contains links to excerpts from the 1903 edition of Finch's work which contains the poems Finch withheld from the 1713 edition, as well as poems from the Wellesley Manuscript, which was edited and published by Jean M. Ellis D'Allessandro in 1988.